emmyft/mozfest19/README.md

 9. Language, and whether we would need translation

 ## Preliminary ideas
-* Open citation and research evaluation
+* Democratising citation and research evaluation